k-rokicki/covid-isolator/README.md

 ### Folder initialization

-In order to initialize default directories used used throughout this project run `init.sh` script located in scripts folder.
+In order to initialize default directories used throughout this project run `init.sh` script located in scripts folder.
 The directories created by this script are:
 * **data** - Input data should be placed here.
 * **preprocessed** - Preprocessing results by default will be stored here.
 * **results** - Grouping results will be stored here.
 * **visualizations** - Generated visualizations will be stored here.

+If you want to use other directories instead of the ones provided, you will need to change appropriate paths in `src/constants/constants.py`.

 ## Preprocessing